 - i) Cost and ease in setting up the Organization: Sole proprietorship is least expensive and can be formed without any legal formalities to be fulfilled.
 Formation of a company is expensive with lot of legal formalities.
 So, sole proprietorship is better. - Liability or Degree of Risk :- The liability of the owners in sole proprietor business and partnership business is unlimited but the responsibility of the share holders in a company is limited.
 So, Company organization should be selected. - iii) Continuity:- In sole proprietorship and partnership firms death, lunacy or insolvency of any of its member, business ends but in Joint Hindu Family Business & Co-operative Societies company business is not affected by there above picture.
-So, company co-operative society are much better to be chosen. - iv) Managerial Needs: In sole proprietorship & Joint Hindu Family Business, experts opinion is not affordable but companies can afford exports for management. so keeping in view, the nature of work and managerial needs company is liked. - Capital Considerations: Business activities requiring huge financial resources prefer company form while for small & medium size business, partnership or sole proprietorship is better. - vi) Degree of Control desired:- For direct control & direct decision.
+So, company co-operative society are much better to be chosen. - iv) Managerial Needs: In sole proprietorship & Joint Hindu Family Business, experts opinion is not affordable but companies can afford exports for management. so keeping in view, the nature of work and managerial needs company is liked. - v) Capital Considerations: Business activities requiring huge financial resources prefer company form while for small & medium size business, partnership or sole proprietorship is better. - vi) Degree of Control desired:- For direct control & direct decision.
 Sole proprietor is liked while where the control has to be shared, they prefer company. - vii) Nature of Business: If the work requires personal attention, it is generally set up as a sole proprietorship.
-Units engaged in large seals manufacturing are more likely to be organized in company form or partnership form.
+Units engaged in large scale manufacturing are more likely to be organized in company form or partnership form.

-Discuss with teachers and peer group

-1. Which forms of business organisation has not the feature of unlimited liability?

-(a) Sole Proprietorship (b) Partnership

-(c) Joint Hindu Family Business (d) Company

-2. Registration is compulsory in -

-(a) Sole proprietorship (b) Co-operative Society

-(c) Partnership (d) Joint Hindu Family Business

-3. What are the maximum number of members in a Public Company?

-(a) 50 (b) 10

-(c) Unlimited (d) 200

-4. What are the main documents required to form a company?

-(a) Memorandum of association (b) Article of association

-(c) Prospectus (d) All of the above

-5. Whi ch of the following is a public of compa any -

-(a) Samsung (b) GAIL

-(c) BHEL (d) SAIL

-6. Which of the following has a separate legal entity?

-(a) Co-operative society (b) Partnership

-(c) Joint Hindu Family Business (d) All of the above

-7. Which of the following statement is true?

-(a) Partnership is registered under Partnership Act 1986

-(b) A minor can't be partner

-(c) Written agreement among partners is called partnership deed.

-(d) There should be minimum 3 directors in one person company.

-8. Partnership is registered under -

-(i) Partnership Act 1932

-(ii) Partnership Act 1948
+Discuss with teachers and peer groupMultiple Choice Questions ινιαπιρι e Uli oice Questions 1.
+Which forms of business organisation has not the feature of unlimited liability? (a) Sole Proprietorship (b) Partnership (c) Joint Hindu Family Business (d) Company 2.
+Registration is compulsory in - (a) Sole proprietorship (b) Co-operative Society (c) Partnership (d) Joint Hindu Family Business 3. at are the maximum number npany? er of members in a Public (a) 50 (b) 10 (c) U nlimited (d) 200 4.
+What are the main documents required to form a company? (a) Memorandum of association (b) Article of association (c) Prospectus (d) All of the above 5.
+Which of the following is a public company - (a) Samsung (b) GAIL (c) BHEL (d) SAIL 6.
+Which of the following has a separate legal entity? (a) Co-operative society (b) Partnership (c) Joint Hindu Family Business (d) All of the above 7.
+Name the type of manufacturing industry in which one of the Material is seperated into several useful Products (a) Analytical industry (b) Synthetic Industry (c) Processing Industry (d) Assembling Assert tion - Reasoning Questions 8.
+Assertion (A) Sole Trading Concern is treated as a "One Man Show".
+Reason (R) It is owned, controlled, managed and operated by owner all alone.
+Cod o oor root avalanation of A (a) (b) Both A and R are true.
+R is the Both A and R are true, but R is • (0) · .
+51 4 XI - Business Studies